hpe-storage/scod/docs/csi_driver/diagnostics.md

 ### Data path configuration

 The HPE CSI Driver for Kubernetes automatically configures Linux iSCSI/multipath settings based on [config.json](https://raw.githubusercontent.com/hpe-storage/co-deployments/master/helm/charts/hpe-csi-driver/files/config.json).
-In order to tune these values, edit the config map with `kubectl edit configmap hpe-linux-config -n kube-system` and restart node plugin using `kubectl delete pod -l app=hpe-csi-node` to apply.
+In order to tune these values, edit the config map with `kubectl edit configmap hpe-linux-config -n hpe-storage` and restart node plugin using `kubectl delete pod -l app=hpe-csi-node` to apply.

 !!! important
     HPE provide a set of general purpose default values for the IO paths, tuning is only required if prescribed by HPE.